LLNL/shroud/docs/reference.rst

 Each scope (library, class, function) has its own format dictionary.
-If a value is not found in the dictionary, then the parent scope will be recursively searched.
+If a value is not found in the dictionary, then the parent scopes will be recursively searched.

 Library
 ^^^^^^^